JournalJuly 4, 20267 min read

 Here's the part most comparisons miss: custom doesn't mean exotic technology.
 Two of the projects we're most proud of are WordPress sites — the same WordPress that runs most templates.

-Prokevin Tex is a workwear shop with 5,473 live product variations.
+Prokevin Tex is a workwear shop with 5,473 active product variations.
 It runs on WooCommerce — and on a theme we wrote from scratch, structured around how workwear buyers actually search: by trade, by size range, by personalisation method.
-No template thinks that way, because no template knows the business.
+The structure was designed around how his customers search, rather than taken from a generic demo.

-Cabana Rareș is a mountain guest house presented like a travel magazine — custom content types for rooms, ski slopes, and trails, an editorial design system, zero page builders.
+Cabana Rareș is a mountain guest house presented like a travel magazine — four content types defined for the project (rooms, ski slopes, trails and attractions), an editorial design system held in theme.json, no visual page builder.
 Also WordPress.
-Also nothing a template could produce.
+Also a structure no off-the-shelf theme would have delivered as supplied.

 Custom means the structure follows the business.
 The technology — WordPress, Next.js, anything — gets picked afterwards, per project.
-Anyone who leads with the technology is selling you their comfort zone.
+Anyone who leads with the technology is usually recommending the platform they know best, not necessarily the one that fits the project.

 The three-year view